About the Project

 What is Irregular Art Schools?

-Irregular Art Schools is an action research project.
-It is exploring what learning disabled people living in the Leeds City Region want and need to grow as professional artists.
-It began in February 2021 and will end in July 2023.
+Irregular Art Schools was an action research project.
+It explored what learning disabled people living in the Leeds City Region want and need to grow as professional artists.
+It began in February 2021 and ended in July 2023

 What is action research?